EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

-Here this is the constants where we put the base configuration of the server.
+Here, these are the constants where we put the base configuration of the server.

   - PORT -> the port of the app
   - DB_URL -> url for the db